intel/ai-reference-models/benchmarks/language_translation/tensorflow/gnmt/README.md

 $ git clone https://github.com/IntelAI/models.git
 ```

-This repository includes launch scripts for running benchmarks and the
+This repository includes launch scripts for running
 an optimized version of the GNMT model code.

 2. Download the pre-trained model.